xc-jp/solid/solid-cuda/README.md

 ## Low-level functions

 It is also possible to directly manipulate the GPU memory with pointers and byte length.
-These functions should always be used in a bracket style to guarantee that the allocated memory is freed in the case of exceptions.
+These functions should be used in a bracket style to guarantee that allocated memories are freed in the case of exceptions.

 | Functions | Type |
 |:----------|:-----|